Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Recommended tickets:

-As Westminster Abbey is a working church, the opening times are subject to change.
-However, you can select the desired date and time while you're booking your online tickets.
+Note: Abbey hours may change on certain days due to events and services.
+However, you can select the desired date and time while booking your online tickets.

-Detailed Westminster Abbey Opening TimesAddress: 20 Deans Yd, London SW1P 3PA, United Kingdom
+Detailed Westminster Abbey timingsAddress: 20 Deans Yard, London SW1P 3PA, United Kingdom

 Find on Maps

-Yes, visitors are allowed to attend mass at Westminster Abbey.
+Yes, visitors are allowed to attend services at Westminster Abbey.
+However, sightseeing is not allowed during service times.